olejardamir/Hanoi/README.md

 We have used strictly the MVC pattern offered by the framework, while re-routing the view into a JSON output.
 Furthermore, we have used a Singleton for the game object and Dependency Injection to loosely couple the game and make it user-connection specific.
 The framework patterns were strictly followed, without complicating things further.
 Therefore, we are using the Controller and Service for executing the game and control the Models, with JSON as the view.

 ### Code Architecture
+We are separating the architecture to Models, Services and Controllers